 Unfortunately, the Tinian monarch's habitat is once again imperiled.
 Less than 600 acres of native forest habitat remain on Tinian.
 Military activities are again increasing on Tinian, and so are urban development and agriculture.
 Without Endangered Species Act protection, the monarch has no mechanisms in place to save its remaining habitat from degradation.
 The flycatcher is also threatened by predation, typhoons and disease; its population declined by nearly 40 percent between 1996 and 2008.

 To help save the Tinian monarch from the many dangers it faces, in 2013 the Center filed a petition to win it Endangered Species Act protection once again.
+With our petition still unaddressed in 2018, we filed suit in defense of the tiny bird.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|